A note on the tenor of the times

 I’ve personally witnessed the progression of history over the last 50 or 60 years.
 I enjoyed and spent time sharing my faith at Trafalgar Square, Piccadilly Circus and Hyde Park in London in 1971.
 How has Britain progressed over the last 50 years?
 Or Dam Square in Amsterdam where I was in 1972?
 Have the nations of Western Europe and North America “progressed”?
 You might think to say yes.
 But what do you think the answer would be in the eyes of God?
 “Whom the gods would destroy, they first make mad.”

 What incredible depth that saying has and I think I only for the first time really saw it and realized it tonight.
 Is that saying something that the Hebrew Bible would agree with?
 It certainly is.
 One of the most incredible passages in the Old Testament bears out this thought.
-God said to the spirits around His throne, “Who shall persuade [ancient king of Israel] Ahab, that he may go up and fall at Ramoth Gilead… And one came forth and said, ‘I will go forth and being a lying spirit in the mouth of his prophets’.
+God said to the spirits around His throne, “Who shall persuade [ancient king of Israel] Ahab, that he may go up and fall at Ramoth Gilead… And one came forth and said, ‘I will go forth and be a lying spirit in the mouth of his prophets’.
 And the Lord said, ‘Go, you shall persuade him’.”
 (I Kings 22:20-22)

 This is almost unfathomable for many people.
 But the Bible says that the Lord convened a multitude of spirits before His throne and that he sanctioned one who said he would go and be a lying spirit in the mouth of the prophets of the evil king Ahab.